kevinjoyner/marty-financial-planner/ROADMAP.md

 ### Phase 15: Stability & Data Recovery (Mission 1)
 *Immediate remediation of data ingest and legacy compatibility.*
 - [ ] **15.1 Legacy Migration Adapter:** Implement an interceptor layer in the JSON Import flow to detect schema drift (missing `vesting_schedule`, `strategy` fields) and apply default sanitization before Pydantic validation.
-- [ ] **15.2 Schema Validation:** Enforce strict checks on import to prevent "silent failures" or corrupted state in the DB.
+- [ ] **15.2 Strict Schema Validation:** Replace `List[Dict[str, Any]]` in `ScenarioImport` with strict Pydantic models for nested entities (`owners`, `accounts`, etc.).
+This ensures API contracts are explicit and validation occurs at the boundary, returning 422s instead of 500s.
+- [ ] **15.3 Transactional Integrity:** Implement a "Shadow Copy" strategy for imports.
+Write new scenario data to a staging area and verify complete success before swapping the active record pointer, preventing data loss on failed updates.

 ### Phase 16: The "Pence" Standard (Mission 3)
 *Eliminating floating-point ambiguity across the stack.*